Kim Il Sung University: International students

 Kim Il Sung University first began admitting international students in 1995; as of 2019, approximately 5000 international students from 30 countries have studied at the university.
 Prior to the COVID-19 pandemic, there were estimated to be about 100 foreign students at Kim Il Sung University, the majority of whom were Chinese.

 International students reside alongside specially selected North Korean students known as tongsuksaeng, who serve as cultural liaisons and language tutors.
 However, these hosts are also reported to monitor the foreign students' activities, including inspecting personal belongings and tracking movements.

 Foreign students seeking to undertake postgraduate studies at Kim Il Sung University are required to provide their birth certificate, a letter of intent, their undergraduate qualification(s), a police background check from their home country, medical records, details of their financial background to show how they will be financing their education in North Korea, as well as a letter attesting to their Korean language ability.

+Achievements

+In 2016, the university placed 30th in the International Collegiate Programming Contest (ICPC).
+As of June 2026, this is the first and only time they participated in the ICPC.